ProbabilityEngineer/EDHM-UI-Mac/README.md

 It does **not** replace DXMT files in your bottle or your installed CrossOver app.
 Instead, its installer creates a separate app copy in `~/Applications` with the matched Windows and Unix DXMT modules.

+This is a temporary solution as the fix is already in dxmt upstream.
+You could also just pull dxgi.dll out of this package and use it as an override in your elite bottle.

 ### Install and use it

 1. Fully quit Elite and CrossOver.